chef-boneyard/chef-web-docs-2016/chef_master/source/errors.rst

    FATAL: Stacktrace dumped to /var/chef/cache/chef-stacktrace.out
    FATAL: Net::HTTPServerException: 401 "Unauthorized"

-it means that your system clock has drifted from the actual time by more than 15 minutes.
-This can be fixed by synchronizing your clock with an NTP server.
+To resolve this error, synchronize the clock with an NTP server.

 All other 401 errors
 -----------------------------------------------------